 Pitfalls and Solutions#

-- Note that strings, if exchanged, have to be ASCII-encoded.
+- Note that strings, if exchanged, had to be plain ASCII before 1.18.0.
+Currently UTF-8 should be possible for all the strings.

 - If you start sumo from within your python script using subprocess.Popen, be sure to call wait() on the resulting process object before quitting your script.
 You might loose output otherwise.